Electing a speaker is first test for GOP with razor-thin control of House

 “They could muddle through that way.
 But it won’t be easy,” says Kevin Kosar, a senior fellow at the American Enterprise Institute.
 “If you can’t get all the people in the party on the same page for picking a speaker, there’s no guarantee they’re going to agree [to] some sort of workaround plan.”

 Still, analysts say Mr. Johnson is likely to prevail as speaker, both because of Mr. Trump’s endorsement and because his right-wing opponents lack a viable alternative.
 He has argued that he’s the right leader to navigate the House’s choppy waters.
 “We know how to work with a small majority.
 That’s our custom,” he told reporters last month.
-“This is a team effort. ... we’ve got to all row in the same direction.”
+“This is a team effort. ...
+We’ve got to all row in the same direction.”

 Divisions among congressional Republicans

 Mr. Johnson became speaker in October 2023 after California Rep. Kevin McCarthy was ousted by his own caucus under a rarely used “motion to vacate” measure.
 Ten months earlier, Mr. McCarthy had needed 15 ballots to win the speakership contest and had to make concessions to right-wing members, which included allowing any member to trigger a motion to vacate.
-Mr. Johnson is proposing to amend the rules to require that a minimum of nine GOP members are needed to force a vote.
+Mr. Johnson is proposing to amend the rules to require that a minimum of nine GOP members be needed to force a vote.

 The tumult under Mr. McCarthy, who left Congress last year, was driven by the House Freedom Caucus, whose lawmakers align with Mr. Trump on many issues but are deficit hawks.
 Many balked last month at supporting a stop-gap funding measure that would have raised the debt ceiling.
-The President-elect wanted Congress to raise the ceiling before he took office so that Republicans would have more flexibility to pass tax and other fiscal bills.
+The president-elect wanted Congress to raise the ceiling before he took office so that Republicans would have more flexibility to pass tax and other fiscal bills.

 Two versions of the bill failed to pass due to Republican opposition in the House.
-Congress finally averted an imminent government shutdown by passing a bipartisan bill on Dec.
-21 that President Biden then signed into law.
+Congress finally averted an imminent government shutdown by passing a bipartisan bill Dec.
+21 that President Joe Biden then signed into law.
 That bill, which included $100 billion for disaster relief and an extension of a farm aid package, was opposed by 34 GOP lawmakers in the House.

 This fiscal battle presages more bruising votes to come, since Congress will be asked to authorize more spending this year.
-Treasury Secretary Janet Yellen said last week that the U.S. will hit its borrowing limit in January, forcing the government to use “extraordinary measures” to avoid defaulting.
+Treasury Secretary Janet Yellen said last week that the United States will hit its borrowing limit in January, forcing the government to use “extraordinary measures” to avoid defaulting.
 These measures will buy time for Congress to extend borrowing limits, with a looming deadline anticipated in the summer.

 Republicans who ran for office promising to reduce the size of the federal government aren’t minded to cut deficit-financed deals, says Mr. Kosar, a former staffer at the Congressional Research Service.
 Forcing Congress to pay for its spending “is kind of an existential issue to them.
 It’s also a part of their brand.
 And so it’s very difficult, I think, for some of them to compromise on things like raising the debt limit.”